Stay On Top of Tip Tracking with Automated Employee Time and Attendance

 With more legal action being taken regarding employee remuneration lately, tips for employees like waitstaff are being scrutinized more closely these days.
 It’s important to have accurate accounts of your employees tips and labor, and Acumen’s time and attendance software offers the perfect solution.

-Truly, laws governing tips are somewhat obscure.
-Many businesses realize only after discussing a pending suit with counsel that their tipping or tip pooling policies are illegal.
+Laws governing tips are often obscure and specific.
+Many businesses realize only after discussing a pending suit with legal counsel that their tipping or tip pooling policies are illegal.
 Worse, regardless of intent, businesses found to be in violation of the Fair Labor Standards Act regarding tipping policies are penalized by paying double back wages for a 2-year and sometimes 3-year period.

 A recent third-party whitepaper by Epstein Becker Green P.C. discusses implications of tip tracking as it pertains to the Fair Labor Standards Act.
 If you have any questions regarding tip tracking after reading this article, you should definitely give the article a close read.

 Employees who earn tips typically work for $2.13 an hour.
 The employer then applies for a “tip credit” when reporting earnings and taxes that compensates for the extra $5.12 to achieve the minimum wage of $7.25.

 In order to be eligible to apply a tip credit toward an employee’s work, the employee must: